bwSimpkins/TheFairShare/README.md

 The Fair Share tells individuals their fair share when paying for expenses.
 It is also a tool for financial simulations and planning to ensure a healthy financial life for you and those you love.
-Whether that is showing how each member of your family/friend group should spend on housing, cars, bills, etc.
+Whether that is showing how much each member of your family/friend group should spend on housing, cars, bills, etc.
 The Fair Share is also a powerful tool for demonstrating the immense power of compound interest and the potential wealth-building of setting money aside.

 We have the philosophy that the definition of fair changes with income.